 Minnesota man faces terror charge for allegedly joining IS

-Al-Madioum was recently in a prison in northern Syria with alleged IS fighters, according to news reports.
+In court documents unsealed Wednesday, authorities allege that Al-Madioum was a soldier for IS, and that at one point he was assigned to a battalion that was responsible for training and preparing foreign fighters to carry out suicide attacks in Europe.
+He surrendered to Syrian Democratic Forces in March 2019.

+His attorney, Manny Atwal, said Wednesday that she was still looking into the case and was meeting with Al-Madioum and his family.

-A search warrant affidavit unsealed in 2017 says Al-Madioum, who was 18 when he left for Syria, is a native of Morocco and a naturalized U.S. citizen.
-He began studying computer science at Normandale Community College in Bloomington in 2014.
+Al-Madioum, who was 18 when he left for Syria, is a native of Morocco and a naturalized U.S. citizen.

-Al-Madioum’s family told the FBI that he called them shortly after they returned to the U.S. and said he was working in a hospital in Mosul, Iraq, which was then under IS control.
-But a member of the FBI’s joint terrorism task force wrote in the affidavit that new recruits commonly misinform loved ones about their actual locations and activities so as not to cause distress.
+Al-Madioum’s family told the FBI that he called them in August 2015 and said he was working in a hospital in Mosul, Iraq, which was then under IS control.
+His family later told investigators that Al-Madioum had been in contact with them again, saying he had moved to Raqqa, Syria, married the widow of an IS fighter and had a child with her.

-The FBI searched Al-Madioum’s home in 2015 and found handwritten notes that indicated he had been planning to go to Syria, including how he could route money through various accounts, a rehearsed backstory in case he was stopped and alternative travel ideas if his plans to go to Istanbul were thwarted.
-The notes also contained a sketch of an image that appears on a flag associated with IS, with the Arabic word for “allegiance” written next to it.
+According to court documents, the Department of Defense obtained one IS document that identifies Al-Madioum as a soldier.
+Another IS document showed that by February of 2017, Al-Madioum was listed as injured.
+When he was detained in 2019, he had two children with him and said his wife had been killed.

+While in prison in Syria, Al-Madioum told FBI agents that he lost his right arm in an airstrike.
+He also said that all IS members were called soldiers.

-Speaking to CBS News from the Syrian prison in 2019, Al-Madioum said he was recruited to IS through a Twitter contact and had watched propaganda videos that showed IS members helping Muslims.
-He said he never fought for the group but had hopes of becoming a doctor.
+Speaking to CBS News from the Syrian prison last fall, Al-Madioum said he never fought for the Islamic State group but that he had hopes of becoming a doctor.

-“They gave me a blank check to buy whatever I wanted,” said Al-Madioum, who claimed to have lost his arm in a U.S. airstrike.
+“They gave me a blank check to buy whatever I wanted,” said Al-Madioum.

+According to court documents, Al-Madioum told the FBI that he got advice about joining IS from a Twitter account that authorities say is known to post IS propaganda.
+He told the FBI that the Twitter user connected him with someone who told him how to get to Syria.

+He said he was smuggled into Syria and then taken to Mosul, where he took first-aid classes and was assigned to work in a hospital.
+After two months in Mosul, he was injured, but stayed on the IS payroll, according to court documents.
+He told the FBI that he stayed in Mosul for 18 months and surrendered after IS began to lose territory.

 Al-Madioum is among several Minnesotans suspected of leaving the U.S. to join the Islamic State group.
 In total, roughly three dozen people have left Minnesota to join militant groups in Somalia or Syria.
 In 2016, nine Minnesota men were sentenced on federal charges of conspiring to join the Islamic State group.